 - Trek through the picturesque Knuckles Mountain Range

-- Cycle around Anuradhapura to see ancient ruins and local life
+- Cycle around Anuradhapura to see ancient ruins in the Cultural Triangle

 - Go on a tranquil boat safari which ends with a viewpoint breakfast